meyerv11045/notes/notes/ai/3-search.md

 - State Space has $9!/2 = 181,400$  unique states
 - branching factor $b = 3$ b/c while 4 directions to move, we will never redo the action to get to the current state (only case it would be 4 is on the first state with the middle being empty, but every subsequent action will be 3)
+- example heuristic: sum of distance for each digit to the goal $G$

 ## Search Algos